Ilinden–Preobrazhenie Uprising: Prelude

 The congress of Smilevo took place from May 2 to 7, 1903.
 The decision from January to stage an uprising was debated.
 50 delegates, representing eight revolutionary districts, participated in the sessions of the congress.
 The delegates decided that Ottoman buildings should be occupied, the means of communication (roads, telegraphs) should be paralyzed, etc. The Manastir vilayet, which was best prepared, was chosen as the center of the uprising.
 The congress ordered the formation of chetas consisting of 30 to 50 revolutionaries.
 The Bitola revolutionary region was split into districts, each headed by a voivode.
 A General Staff consisting of Dame Gruev, Boris Sarafov and Anastas Lozanchev, was elected.
 The General Staff made the decision that preparation for the uprising had to be finished by the end of May.
 There were setbacks during the preparations because in the kaza of Kastoria the Patriarchists under the leadership of the metropolitan, Germanos Karavangelis, had formed an anti-Bulgarian front.
-In all revolutionary districts, the voidoves organized the storage of supplies which were hidden in the mountains.
+In all revolutionary districts, the voivodes organized the storage of supplies which were hidden in the mountains.
 Medicines were bought from cities.
 Participants had to take a course of military training.
 During May, Gruev and Sarafov, accompanied by chetas, visited the Monastir vilayet to verify that all their instructions (such as storage of supplies) were being followed.
 The General Staff set August 2, Elijah's day (July 20 in the Julian calendar), as the date of the uprising.
 On July 11 (June 28 in the Julian calendar), 1903, a congress was held in Petrova Niva.
 47 delegates, which were guarded by several hundred men, participated in the sessions for four days.
 They decided to revolt in Adrianople on August 19 (August 6 in the Julian calendar), on the feast of the Transfiguration.

 Garvanov, himself, was arrested by the Ottomans.
 The aim of the uprising was to cause the Great Powers to intervene and to gain autonomy for the regions of Macedonia and Adrianople.
 Old Russian Berdan and Krnka rifles as well as Mannlichers were supplied from Bulgaria to Skopje following the demand for higher rates of fire by Bulgarian army officer Boris Sarafov.
 In his memoir, Sarafov wrote that the main source of funds for the purchase of the weapons from the Bulgarian army came from the funds of the kidnapping of Miss Stone, as well as from contacts in Europe.
 Many Mauser rifles were gained from killed Ottoman soldiers as well.